NBISweden/Knox-ePouta/README.md

 routers, networks, security groups and floating IPs.
 Otherwise, it only deletes the running VMs.

-You can append the `-v` flag to get more verbose output.
+You can append the `-q` flag to turn off the verbose output.

 ## Example
 	git clone https://github.com/NBISweden/mosler-micro-mosler <some_dir>